By Tessa Eskin

 There may be an additional benefit, as depression is linked to chronic inflammation, and ketamine happens to be a powerful anti-inflammatory medication.
 It’s likely a combination of these effects that give such quick and long-lasting relief for treatment-resistant depression.

 In March 2019, the FDA approved esketamine, a ketamine-derived treatment for depression.
 The drug will be administered as a nasal spray, released by Janssen Pharmaceuticals of Johnson & Johnson.
+Which opened the door to new treatment centers, such as Ketamine Clinics of Los Angeles, opening up around the country.
 This and other advances in ketamine treatments will offer relief to countless patients suffering from depression, hopefully helping combat the current global mental health crisis.